 Students may enter the Precision Machining and Manufacturing degree program any semester.
-A full-time student can complete this program in 6 semesters.
 To graduate, students must earn a minimum of 66 semester credit hours.

 For information on further advancing your education after completing your Associate of Applied Science Degree, see our Articulation (Transfer) Agreements.